InnerPlant/.github/README.md

 #### Issues

-Issues can essentially just be a to-do list for the project.
+[GitHub Issues](https://github.com/features/issues) can essentially just be a to-do list for a project.
 It's best to keep issues small and specific.
 They should be bite-sized tasks that can be completed in a day or two.

-We recommend using [GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) for tracking and collborating on issues.
+We recommend using [GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) and [Milestones](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones) for tracking and collborating on issues.
 The Kanban board is particularly useful.

 ---